cncf/toc/tags/contributor-strategy.md

 - Tech Leads: None at this time but can change with need at a later time with charter ratification

-In accordance with the terms and roles laid out in [cncf-sigs.md](https://github.com/cncf/toc/blob/master/sigs/cncf-sigs.md)
+In accordance with the terms and roles laid out in [cncf-tags.md](https://github.com/cncf/toc/blob/master/tags/cncf-tags.md)

-The TOC will also appoint 3 [Chairs](https://github.com/cncf/toc/blob/master/sigs/cncf-sigs.md#chair)
+The TOC will also appoint 3 [Chairs](https://github.com/cncf/toc/blob/master/tags/cncf-tags.md#chair)

 ### Meetings and Decisions

-Most SIG work will be carried out without requiring any kind of regular meeting or vote.
-The SIG will have a regular meeting, bi-weekly, at which the membership may vote on the following items as the come up:
+Most TAG work will be carried out without requiring any kind of regular meeting or vote.
+The TAG will have a regular meeting, bi-weekly, at which the membership may vote on the following items as the come up:

 * Addition of new members or removal of inactive ones